Brian Jack: 2024 election

 On December 14, 2023, incumbent U.S. Representative Drew Ferguson announced he would not seek re-election to represent Georgia’s 3rd Congressional District.

 With President Trump’s endorsement, Brian Jack qualified as a candidate for Congress on March 7, 2024, and spoke alongside Trump at a rally in northwest Georgia two days later, on March 9.

 Within the first three weeks of his campaign, Jack raised over $600,000, leading each of his four opponents and establishing himself as the race’s early frontrunner.

 Throughout the campaign, Jack earned endorsements from and hosted campaign events with prominent conservative leaders, including Jim Jordan, Kari Lake, Lieutenant Governor of Georgia Burt Jones, Agriculture Commissioner of Georgia Tyler Harper, and Donald Trump Jr..
 He also received endorsements from U.S. Representatives Marjorie Taylor Greene and Mike Collins whose father, Mac, previously represented a majority of Georgia’s 3rd Congressional District, and former Speaker of the U.S. House of Representatives Newt Gingrich, who likewise previously represented a majority of the current district.
 Additionally, the Club for Growth and College Republicans for America endorsed Jack, and mobilized their networks to support him.

 On May 21, Jack earned 46.7% of the primary election vote, advancing to a runoff election with former State Senate Majority Leader Mike Dugan, who received 24.9% of the vote.

 During the runoff election, Jack received endorsements from former State Senator Mike Crane and former State Representative Philip Singleton, who finished 3rd and 4th in the May 21 primary, respectively.

 On June 18, Jack won the Republican nomination, defeating Dugan, with 62.6% of the vote.

-Jack faced Democrat nominee Maura Keller in the general election, defeating her with 66.3% of the vote, to win election to the 119th United States Congress.
+Jack faced Democratic nominee Maura Keller in the general election, defeating her with 66.3% of the vote, to win election to the 119th United States Congress.